Skip to product information

 Blue Liveaboard Image

-On reviewing the Blue Liveaboard, it scores 90% on the SDE Liveaboard Rating - Drinks & Refreshment Features, as it has 9 of 10 total drink & refreshment features (see below).
-The Blue Liveaboard has a bar where beer and wine are available to purchase.
-In addition, it offers wine with dinner at an optional extra charge.
+My score of the Blue Liveaboard is 9/10 on the SDE Liveaboard Rating For Drinks and Refreshment Features, as it has 9 of the 10 total key drink and refreshment features (see below).
 In addition, this liveaboard includes drinking water and tea & coffee in the trip price.

 • Bar